reportportal/agent-java-testNG/README.md

 ## Configuration
 ### 'reportportal.properties' configuration file

-To start using Report Portal you need to create a file named `reportportal.properties` in your Java project in a source folder `src/main/resources` or `src/test/resources` (depending on where your tests are located):
+To start using ReportPortal you need to create a file named `reportportal.properties` in your Java project in a source folder `src/main/resources` or `src/test/resources` (depending on where your tests are located):

 **reportportal.properties**